shinkenuu/newton_nameko/README.md

 Scale at your will by instantiating more `web` and/or `rpc` containers

-It's also good to remember that there is no mounted volumes, so all the procedure's records will be lost in the `void` once the containers stop.
+It's also good to remember that there are no mounted volumes, so all the procedure's records will be lost in the `void` once the containers stop.
 And that will was really  fun to do <3